gowon-bot/gowon/README.md

   - `optout`, opts you out of the crowns game
   - `optin`, opts you back into the crowns game
   - `setinactiverole`, set what role should be treated as the inactive role
+  - `setpurgatoryrole`, set what role should be treated as the purgatory role
+  - `recentlystolen`, see the crowns which were recently yoinked
+- Friends
+  - `albumplays`, show how many scrobbles of an album your friends have
+  - `artistplays`, show how many scrobbles of an artist your friends have
+  - `trackplays`, show how many scrobbles of an track your friends have
+  - `add`, add a friend
+  - `remove`, remove a friend :(
+  - `list`, list your friends, and see what they're playing
+- Info
+  - `artistinfo`, shows info about an artist
+  - `albuminfo`, shows info about an album
+  - `trackinfo`, shows info about an track
+  - `taginfo`, shows info about an track
+  - `toptrack`, shows the top tracks for an artist
+- Jumble
+  - `me`, find an artist from your library to jumble
+  - `guess`, make a guess for the jumble
+  - `hint`, get a hint for the jumble
+  - `quit`, give up on the jumble
 - List
   - `artistlist`, shows your top artists
   - `albumlist`, shows your top albums
   - `tracklist`, shows your top tracks
+- Overview
+  - `avgperday`, shows your average scrobbles per day
+  - `crowns`, shows stats about your crowns
+  - `hindx`, shows your hindex
+  - `joined`, shows when you joined
+  - `per`, shows some "per" stats for artist/albums/tracks
+  - `scrobblesperartist`, shows your average scrobbles per artist
+  - `scrobblesperalbum`, shows your average scrobbles per album
+  - `scrobblespertrack`, shows your average scrobbles per track
+  - `sumtop`, shows the sum of your top artists
+  - `top50percent`, shows how many artists make up 50% of your scrobbles
+  - `all`, all of the above
+  - `breadth`, shows your breadth rating
 - Pages
   - `artistpage`, gives you the link to an artist's last.fm page
+  - `albumpage`, gives you the link to an album's last.fm page
+  - `trackpage`, gives you the link to an track's last.fm page
 - Percent
   - `artistpercent`, shows what percentage an artist makes up of your total scrobbles
   - `albumpercent`, shows what percentage an album makes up of your total scrobbles of an artist